seqan/flexbar/README.md

 #### Pre-compiled binaries

-For execution of provided Flexbar binaries after download, the corresponding TBB library has to be available.
+For execution of provided Flexbar binaries, the corresponding TBB library has to be available.
 Downloads contain the library file for runtime.
 Follow the platform specific instructions below.

 ##### Linux
 Adjust lib search path to include the absolute path of the Flexbar directory containing the lib file libtbb.so.2 for the current terminal session, or permanently in shell startup scripts: